abdulqshabbir/code-wars/README.md

 ## Lessons learned from clone graph
 Here we can use a recursive DFS algorithm with a hashtable to clone a graph.
 If a node already exists in our hashtable, we can return it (base case).
 Otherwise we create a new node, add it to our hashtale and iterate over all the old node's neighbors and add the corresponding new nodes.

+## Lessons learned from course schedule
+A directed graph can be used to describe the ordering in which events (such as course selections) can happen.
+To detect a deadlock or a cycle in a graph we can use a graph "coloring" technqiue.
+This involves labelling each node initally as "unvisited".
+For each node in the graph, we run a DFS on the node and mark it as "processing" and run DFS on all of its neighbors.
+If we ever encounter another processing node we are in a cycyle.
+As we run out of neighbors we can mark the nodes as "processed" and backtrack up.